chr-fritz/knx-exporter/README.md

   be `224.0.23.12:3671`.
 - `PhysicalAddress` This defines the physical address how the KNX Prometheus Exporter will identify itself within your KNX address.
+- `RouterConfig` This defines additional
+- `TunnelConfig` contains some specific configurations if Type is Tunnel

 #### The `MetricsPrefix`